 (3x24x+1+5cos(2x))dx\int \left(3x^2 - \frac{4}{x+1} + 5\cos(2x)\right)\,dx

-Each term matches a standard pattern, but not always the simplest basic one.
+Each term matches a standard pattern, though not always the simplest one.
+Use linearity to split it:

 3x2dx41x+1dx+5cos(2x)dx\int 3x^2\,dx - 4\int \frac{1}{x+1}\,dx + 5\int \cos(2x)\,dx

-For the first term, use the power rule:
+First term, power rule:

 3x2dx=x3\int 3x^2\,dx = x^3